Who will win this year's Hickstead Derby? H&H explains what it takes... - Horse & Hound

 But how does this reflect on this year’s contenders?
 According to these statistics, we’ve revealed who we think the winner will be below — but are we correct?
 Tune in at 2.45pm on Sunday to find out!

-First up, the statistics say we’re looking for a gelding — which rules out the two stallions in this year’s start list, Doonaveeragh O One (Elizabeth Power) and Un Soir D’Amour (Guy Williams) plus the handful of mares Usika (Gonzalo Busca Roca), Virginia (Joe Whitaker), Gloria Van Zuuthoeve (Matthew Sampson), Culmore Prospect (Joss Williams).
+First up, the statistics say we’re looking for a gelding — which rules out the stallion in this year’s start list, Un Soir D’Amour (Guy Williams) plus the handful of mares Usika (Gonzalo Busca Roca), Virginia (Joe Whitaker), Gloria Van Zuuthoeve (Matthew Sampson), Culmore Prospect (Joss Williams).

 Age-wise, the trends say we next need to pick a slightly older horse aged between 13 and 16.
 Accordingly, we have to rule out the relative youngsters, 12-year-olds Andretti (Graham Gillespie), Cavalier Rusticana (Anthony Condon), Can Ya Makan (Shane Breen) and Gelvins Touch (Dermott Lennon), 10-year-olds Billy Buckingham (William Funnell), Quality Old Joker (Holly Smith), Notis Me (Richard Howley) and Braveheart (Harold Megahey), and the nine-year-old Kiss N Fly (Darryl Walker).
-We also have to strike through the wonderful evergreen trio of 17-year-olds Calaero (Darren Wise) and Navalo De Poheton (Andrew Kocher), and the 20-year-old Carlow Cruiser (Steven Franks).
+We also have to strike through the wonderful evergreen quartet of 17-year-olds Calaero (Darren Wise), Doonaveeragh O One (Elizabeth Power) and Navalo De Poheton (Andrew Kocher), and the 20-year-old Carlow Cruiser (Steven Franks).

 As British and Irish riders have ruled in this class since 1996, we strike a line through Brazilian contender Carlos Eduardo Mota Ribas (Wilexo) hoping to follow in the footsteps of the great two-time winner Nelson Pessoa.

-One of the key stats is previous experience of the Hickstead Derby track and, of the seven pairs still on our list, we have to rule out the very interesting entry of Catwalk IV (Robert Whitaker), who has yet to experienced the Sussex track.
-Bodieve Toyboy (Andrew Williams) has been round the Speed Derby and contested the Derby Trial, but never the Derby itself.
+One of the key stats is previous experience of the Hickstead Derby track and, of the seven pairs still on our list, we have to rule out Bodieve Toyboy (Andrew Williams), who has been round the Speed Derby and contested the Derby Trial, but never the Derby itself.

 Willem De Lux (Sammie Jo Coffin) will be lining up for their fourth tilt at the Derby scoring their best result of 12 faults in last year’s competition.
 Dollanstown (Capt Geoff Curran) has completed twice with a former rider Michael Kelly but hasn’t seen the Derby fences since 2014.